tremho/MistLift/README.md

 ## Getting Started

-To get started using Mist Lift, please see the [QuickStart Guide](./doc/MistLift Quick Start.md)
+To get started using MistLift, please see the [QuickStart Guide](./doc/MistLift%20Quick%20Start.md)